 I’ve always loved baking a lot.
 Ever since I was just 6 or 7 years old.
 It all started with those packages of Dutch ‘Rakkers’ cakes and cookies.
-With my freshly baked goods I often went door to door in the neighborhood to raise money for animal charities, such as the World Wide Fund for Nature or cats and dogs shelters.
+With my freshly baked goods, I often went door to door in the neighborhood to raise money for animal charities, such as the World Wide Fund for Nature or cats and dog shelters.

 How did Taarten van Jansen originate?

-Cakes are often linked to female, pink and polka dots.
+Cakes are often linked to female, pink, and polka dots.
 And there is nothing wrong with that!
 I like pink and polka dots but I wanted to show that things can also be done differently.
-I do not only want to cater for the vegan target group, but for everyone.
+I do not only want to cater to the vegan target group but for everyone.
 And cakes are the perfect stepping stone to introduce people to vegan food in a fun way.

 What makes Taarten van Jansen special?